forseti-security/forseti-security/_docs/howto/local-deployment.md

 ### Installing mysql_config

-The MySql-python library requires `mysql_config` to be present in your system.
+The MySql-python library requires the `mysql_config` utility to be present in your system.
-Following are example commands to install the library:
+Following are example commands to install `mysql_config`:

 ```bash
 # Ubuntu